 At present, WA NILS provides loans between $200 and $1,500 for the purchase of essential products and services.
-It is a commercially operated loan scheme with a central administration office, which services applications received from Network Members throughout Western Australia.
+It is a community lending scheme with a central administration office, which services applications received from Network Members throughout Western Australia and from clients who apply direct online.
 Network Members are community organisations and welfare groups located statewide, from Kununurra in the North West, to Esperance in the South East.
-Around 35% of our loans are approved for applicants of an indigenous background.
+Around 30% of our loans are approved for applicants of an indigenous background.

-The providers also know that if theirs is the preferred quote, they will be paid directly from WA NILS; effectively a cash deal for them.
+The providers/retailers also know that if theirs is the preferred quote, they will be paid directly from WA NILS; effectively a cash deal for them.

 History of WANILS